Home / Whipple Surgery in India

 Who is an Ideal Candidate for Whipple Surgery?

-• Selected chronic pancreatitis cases with severe complications requiring surgery
+• Selected chronic pancreatitis cases with complications.

 Step-by-Step Whipple Surgery Procedure